 Leadership and management: prove you’re more than an entry-level hire

 Business and management academics have traditionally drawn a distinction between leadership and management roles.
 Leaders of projects and/or teams, they say, define and convey the overall vision of what can be achieved, inspiring other team members to bring their best to the team.
-Managers, meanwhile, ensure that ‘things get done’.
-Management is the process of defining the individual tasks that need to be completed, setting the required standards and timeframes, monitoring performance and budgets, and enabling each team member to perform at their best.
+Managers, meanwhile, ensure that ‘things get done’; they define the individual tasks that need to be completed, set the required standards and timeframes, monitor performance and budgets, and enable each team member to perform at their best.

 In practice, employers seek a combination of leadership and management traits in graduate recruits.
 This is certainly the case when they advertise trainee manager graduate roles (most commonly available in the retail, hospitality, logistics and construction sectors) and graduate leadership programmes (sometimes known as fast-track schemes or accelerated programmes and run by large employers to prepare graduates for future leadership positions).

 However, it is also the case when employers are hiring for any graduate role, even ones that have no leadership or management responsibilities.
 After all, savvy employers are always on the hunt for those who could progress within the business.